protocol/cel-retrieval/saturn-aliens/reports/reward_distribution.md

 Previous authors have studied how to price CDNs, both centralized and decentralized.
 For instance, Hosanagar et al. [1] did an empirical analysis of how to price the service provided by centralized CDNs.
 On the other hand, Khan Pathan et al. [2] proposes a system (and the corresponding economic model) to assist CDNs to connect and share resources, while Garmehi et al. [3] describe a scheme that incorporates peer-to-peer resources from the network's edge to a classical CDN.
 Both rely on an auction model and profit maximization for pricing.

 Although related, this work does not translate to the particular use-case of Saturn.
-Saturn's servers are decentralized and, as such, the costs and reward structures are not compatible with a decentralized or hybrid model.
+Saturn's servers are decentralized and, as such, the costs and reward structures are not compatible with a centralized or hybrid model.
 In addition, for the purpose of the first version of Saturn, we are interested in defining how a given pool of rewards should be split among node operators.
 In other words, we focus on the seller side of the retrieval market and try to define an optimal distribution of rewards that incents participation towards a set of shared goals.

 This is similar to a concept proposed by Wilkins et al. [4], the marketized-commons platform, which is defined as a platform attempting to “incentivize collaborative efforts through market principles“.
 In this model, everyone benefits from the collective action, but participation is costly.
 In Saturn, all internet users will benefit from a faster content delivery, while node operators will carry the cost of participation.